prrao87/prrao87.github.io/content/posts/embedded-db-2/index.md

 {{<figure src="kuzudb-factorization-table.png" caption="Image inspired by this excellent Kùzu [blogpost](https://kuzudb.com/docusaurus/blog/factorization)">}}

 As can be seen, the initial flat representation in this simple example had $2 \times (100 \times 100) = 20000$ tuples.
 However, after factorization, the number of tuples is reduced to $2 \times (100 + 100) = 400$ tuples.
 This is a **50x** reduction in the number of tuples that need to be processed by the query engine, which is already huge.
-In the real dataset, the data reduction due to factorization is more like **100x**, and this only grows as we traverse a greater depth in the graph, explaining why these sorts of path-finding queries are so much faster in Kùzu than in Neo4j.
+In the real dataset, the data reduction due to factorization is more like **100x**, and this only grows as we traverse greater depths in the graph, explaining why these sorts of multi-hop path-finding queries are so much faster in Kùzu than in Neo4j.

 ## Conclusions